 While I painted, I mulled over the benefits of hiring a tile installer versus laying the tiles myself.
 Originally I wanted to host workshops to teach local readers how to tile.
 Unfortunately, as the weather began to cool off, it became clear that I was running out of time to finish this house.
 I chose to outsource tile installation in the bathrooms and mudroom.
 But decided to install the laundry room tile and kitchen backsplash myself.
 I’m so glad I chose to hire a tile setter for the bathrooms.
 Not only did it save time, but he discovered potential issues that I wouldn’t have caught.

 As soon as I could schedule the tile installation, I put it on my calendar and then scheduled the wood floor delivery during the week of tile install so the wood floors could acclimate in the house.
 Installing tile before wood floors made sense because wood is a lot easier to cut and manipulate than tile.
 But, it’s still important to account for the finished height of the wood flooring to eliminate a variety of floor heights (some variation is inevitable, but you can try to minimize the differences if you plan ahead.)
 With this in mind, we had to choose a variety of underlayment (backer board and uncoupling mat) thicknesses depending on each floor tile thickness.
 Most of the rooms we used 1/2″ PermaBase for the underlayment.
 But, the laundry room tile was extra thick and the only solution was to use an uncoupling mat which is thinner than any cement backer board I could find.
-(I’ll be sharing a full tutorial on how to install this uncoupling membrane and how to install cement tiles in a future post.)
+(Here’s the full tutorial on how to install cement tiles!)

 Now that you’re up to speed, ready to see the tiles I chose for the floors?
 Great, because I can’t wait to show you!
 Before we continue, I need to tell you that I worked with two generous tile material sponsors.
 These companies believed in my mission to save a historic house and graciously agreed to send me materials for the Saving Etta project.